Spec-Driven Development Automation

 autospec brings structure to AI coding: spec → plan → tasks → implement - all in one command.

-Built for Claude Code and inspired by GitHub SpecKit, autospec reimagines the specification workflow with YAML-first artifacts for programmatic access and validation.
+Built for CLI coding agents including Claude Code, Codex, and OpenCode, and inspired by GitHub SpecKit, autospec reimagines the specification workflow with YAML-first artifacts for programmatic access and validation.

 # Generate everything: spec → plan → tasks → implement